CONTENT & ASSESSMENTS

 This helps keep online learners engaged.

-- Add syllabus language notifying learners about the plan for recording synchronous sessions, including how long the recordings will be retained.
+- Add syllabus language notifying students about the plan for recording synchronous sessions, including how long the recordings will be retained.

-- Verbally remind learners at the beginning of every recording that the session will be recorded and to ensure not to disclose any personally identifiable information.
+- Verbally remind students at the beginning of every recording that the session will be recorded.

-- If learners disclose information that should not be recorded, pause the recording or go back and edit the recording before posting.
+- If students disclose information that should not be recorded, pause the recording beforehand if possible or go back and edit the recording before posting.

 - Record audio and video only of the instructor.
 This greatly minimizes the possibility of identifying class participants.

-- Do not identify or refer to learners by full name or by other means that allow identification during the recording.
-Video recordings where learners are identifiable may not be used beyond this semester.
+- Do not identify or refer to students by full name or by other means that allow identification during the recording.

-- Have learners ask questions without identifying themselves.
+- Have students ask questions without identifying themselves.
 For example, they can pose the question in chat and you can read it and respond.